Department of Applied Economics

 What happens in this code?

-• j: count the number of rows in each group defined by by argument
+i: no action (all rows)j: count the number of rows in each group defined by by argumentby: group the data by origin

 Nothing special.
 Just provide multiple columns to by argument.